Stocks end higher after Fed steps up stimulus withdrawal - ExBulletin

 Stocks end higher after Fed steps up stimulus withdrawal

-Central bank plans to reduce monthly bond purchases at twice the previously announced rate, likely bringing them to a complete end in March.
+The central bank plans to cut its monthly bond purchases to double the previously announced pace, likely ending them entirely in March.
 The bond purchases were meant to hold rates long to help the economy, but are no longer needed with unemployment falling and inflation to a nearly 40-year high.
 The accelerated schedule puts the Fed on track for a rate hike as early as the first half of next year.

-Major stock market indices timidly rose after falling before the release of the Fed’s statement at 2:00 p.m.
-Eastern Time, then gained momentum towards the end of the day.
+Major stock indexes rose provisionally after falling ahead of the Fed’s statement at 2 p.m.
+EST, then gained momentum towards the end of the day.
 The S&P 500 rose 1.6%, recouping almost all of its losses from the previous two days.
 The benchmark index finished just below the record it set last Friday.

 The Dow Jones Industrial Average rose 1.1% and the highly technical Nasdaq composite gained 2.2%.
 The Russell 2000 index of small business stocks rose 1.6%.
 Bond yields edged up.

-The central bank’s policymakers, who were holding their last meeting of the year, were widely expected to announce a faster withdrawal of its stimulus measures as inflationary pressures intensify.
+Central bank policymakers, who were holding their last meeting of the year, were largely due to announce a faster withdrawal of its stimulus measures as inflationary pressures intensify.

 The market interprets this as a big surprise, said Liz Young, chief investment strategist at SoFi.
 The market was more concerned with inflation.